itsa/itsa.github.io/_docs/event/index.md

 * Define a defaultFn
 * Define a preventedFn
 * PreventDefault inside before-subscribers
-* PreventRender of the DOM (by the vDOM- inside before-subscribers

 Customevents can be defined by using the `defineEvent()`-method, which is available on Event or any object that got merged with Event.Emitter.
 Every customEvent **needs to conform the syntax "emitterName:eventName"**.
 If you use _defineEvent_ on an instance -which got extended with Event.Emitter-, you don't need to pass the emitterName.
 When invoking this method, you need to pass the applyable `emitterName` as its only parameter.
 After invocation of _defineEvent()_, you can invoke more options in a chained way: